xamarin/xamarin-windows/README.md

 ## Copy reference assemblies

-*NOTE: Visual Studio typically locks the files which will be copied here.
-You *may have to close VS before running command.
+**NOTE**: Visual Studio typically locks the files which will be copied here.
+You may have to close VS before running this command.

 Run the following in an Administrator `cmd.exe`:
 ```